waco-sim/waco/Readme.md

 ### WaCo Team

-WaCo was extended at the [E3DA](https://e3da.fbk.eu/) at Fondazione Bruno Kessler and in collaboration with [D3S](d3s.disi.unitn.it) at University of Trento, Italy.
-The WaCo team consists of Timofei Istomin (timofei.istomin@unitn.it), Rajeev Piyare (http://www.rajeevpiyare.com/, rajeev.piyare@hotmail.com), and Amy Murphy (murphy@fbk.eu).
-Please contact us for any queries or more information.
+WaCo was developed in the [E3DA](https://e3da.fbk.eu/) group at the Fondazione Bruno Kessler and in collaboration with [D3S](d3s.disi.unitn.it) at University of Trento, Italy.
+The WaCo team consists of [Timofei Istomin](http://d3s.disi.unitn.it/people/list) (timofei.istomin@unitn.it), [Rajeev Piyare](http://www.rajeevpiyare.com/) (rajeev.piyare@hotmail.com), and [Amy Murphy](https://es-static.fbk.eu/people/murphy/).
+Please contact us with any queries or for more information.

 ### Cite